sybrew/the-seo-framework/readme.txt

 ## For translators
 * **Added:**
 	* New sentences have been added.
+* **Changed:**
+	* TODO We're now calling "blog name" "site title" throughout the plugin.
+		* WordPress shows the "Site Title" at "General Settings", but stores it in the database as "blogname".
+We can't expect the user to be aware of this.
 * **Updated:**
 	* TODO POT translation file.
 	* As always, various sentences have been updated for clarity.